Fastering18/Blackerz-SDK-JS/README.md

 # Blackerz-SDK ![travis-ci](https://travis-ci.com/Fastering18/Blackerz-SDK-JS.svg?branch=main&status=passed)
 A developer kit for interact with our API.
+> Added type definition and more edit data.

 <br>